davygoat/simh-os32/README.txt

     - Log back into your kicked-off MTM sessions
     - Do not try to COMPILE or LINK in more than one session

-    That  said, I  have  'hacked'  the EOUINIT  command  to prevent  you inadvertently  using EOU  unless you  are logged  in under  the name 'EOU'.
+    That said,  I have  'sabotaged' the EOUINIT  command to  prevent you inadvertently using  EOU in more than  one session.
+To use EOU, you must signon as 'EOU'.

     - SIGNON EOU,99,xyzzy   assuming you have created an account 99 with password xyzzy using the ACTUTY command in